zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components.[x].dataInjections` will be removed from the v1beta1 schema without replacement.
 See [#3926](https://github.com/zarf-dev/zarf/issues/3926).
 - `.components.[x].charts.variables` will be removed.
 This is an alpha feature that is replaced by Zarf values.

 In order for this schema to be applied, users must set `.apiVersion` to `v1beta1`.
 If the apiVersion is not set then Zarf will assume the v1alpha1 schema.
+Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev convert`.

 ### User Stories (Optional)